 There’s no escaping it.
-If you’re working on any new residential developments, conversions and even some extensions, Building Regulations insist you have a SAP calculation on your property.
+If you’re working on any new residential developments, conversions and even some extensions, Building Regulations insist you have a SAP Assessment on your property.

 But what is

 a SAP calculation and what does it mean?

 We’re glad you asked.
 A SAP calculation stands for a Standard Assessment Procedure calculation.
 Or, in other terms, the means of showing that your new build complies with energy and carbon requirements set out in the current Building Regulations.

 Basically?
 It’s your measure of the energy and environmental performance of your new dwelling and your assessment of the energy your new development is likely to consume.

 Why is SAP required?

 Firstly, is use by your Building Control Officer to ensure that your home meets both the carbon emissions and fabric performance standards set out in Part L of the Building Regulations.

 Thirdly it can be used to demonstrate compliant with a planning condition relating to carbon or energy saving.